TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Lines can cross each other, except at black dots.
 * *Constraint*: Not all black dots need to be used.

+### Yokibunkatsu
+* *Goal*: Divide the grid into regions of exactly five cells.
+* *Constraint*: Regions contain a star.
+* *Constraint*: The cells of a region must be foldable to a cube with the star at the bottom and without the top side.
+* *Constraint*: Some region borders are given.
+* *Constraint*; Not all cells have to be part of a region.

 ### Yonmasu
 * *Goal*: Divide the grid into regions
 * *Constraint*: Regions contain exactly four cells.
 * *Constraint*: Each region contains one circle.
 * *Constraint*: Black cells are not part of any region.

+### Yunikumaka
+* *Goal*: Divide the grid into regions of tetrominoes
+* *Constraint*: Each region contains exactly one dot either in the center of a cell or a border between the cells.
+* *Constraint*: Dots on the border between regions are ignored.